 What happens when you ignore a connection request on LinkedIn?

 To decline someone’s connection request, just click “Ignore”.
 LinkedIn will not notify the member of their request being declined, but they can send you another connection request.
-If you literally ignore the request and let it pending, LinkedIn will automatically delete it after 6 months.
+If you literally ignore the request and leave it pending, LinkedIn will automatically delete it after 6 months.

 Do LinkedIn requests expire?